Inside: Words have power, and kids need to know this. Here’s a brilliant crumpled paper analogy to teach kids that words

 “It’s not so smooth anymore.
 It has wrinkles all over it,” He said.

 “Yes, it does.
 This paper will never be the same, no matter how many times you tell it you’re sorry.
 Mean words do the same thing.
 Every time you say something mean to your brother, you leave a wrinkle on your brother’s heart.
-Mean words leave marks and scars behind, and they can hurt even after you say sorry.”
+Mean words leave marks and scars behind, and they can still hurt even after you say you’re sorry.”

 “I didn’t mean to hurt you,” My little boy said sincerely, turning to his brother.
 He realized he didn’t make a good choice in the playroom, and didn’t want to be the cause of wrinkles on his brother’s heart.

 “It’s okay.
 Let’s go finish building your lego car,” responded Charlie, accepting his brother’s sincere apology.
 They ran downstairs together and continued to play.

 Kids are resilient, it’s true, but mean words they hear sometimes stick around for years.
 It’s important to teach our children the power of words, and the long-term effect they can have.
 It’s also important to teach them the power of positive messages and that powerful words can be kind, too.

 How to help kids remember the power of words

 If a child hears a mean word said in her direction, teach her to say something like, “Ouch, that left a wrinkle,” or “Please don’t wrinkle my heart.”
 This will trigger the other child’s memory and hopefully will stop the mean words in their tracks.

 Expecting kids to remember this mini lesson every time there’s conflict is a high expectation.
 So after you show your children what words can do with this analogy, choose a reminder phrase they can use, put the wrinkled paper up on the fridge as a reminder.
 Do this and there will be less really mean words to go around.